-As of October 29, 2021, our directors and executive officers beneficially owned an aggregate of 3,055,182 shares, or approximately 33.1% of our issued and outstanding common stock.
-As of October 29, 2021, BFG owners, including one person who is also one of our directors, beneficially owned an aggregate of 3,357,168 shares, or approximately 37.1% of our issued and outstanding common stock.
-As of October 29, 2021, our one director who is also a BFG owner beneficially owned an aggregate of 409,620 shares, or approximately 4.7% of our issued and outstanding common stock.
-As of October 29, 2021, this director owned in the aggregate 4.0% of the issued and outstanding membership interest of BFG.
-As of October 29, 2021, BFG owners excluding our director, beneficially owned an aggregate of 2,947,548 shares or 32.7% of our issued and outstanding common stock.
-Following the completion of this offering, our directors and executive officers will beneficially own approximately % of our outstanding common stock (or % if the underwriters exercise in full their option to purchase additional shares).
-Following the completion of this offering, BFG owners, including one person who is also one of our directors, will % if the underwriters beneficially own approximately % of our outstanding common stock (or exercise in full their option to purchase additional shares).
-Following the completion of this offering, our one director who is also a BFG owner will beneficially own approximately % of our outstanding common stock (or % if the underwriters exercise in full their option to purchase additional shares).
-Following the completion of this offering, BFG owners excluding our director will beneficially own approximately % of our outstanding common stock (or % if the underwriters exercise in full their option to purchase additional shares).
+As of May 10, 2021, our directors and executive officers beneficially owned an aggregate of 521,383 shares, or approximately 34.1% of our issued and outstanding common stock.
+As of May 10, 2021, BFG owners, including those who are also our directors, beneficially owned an aggregate of 559,528 shares, or approximately 37.1% of our issued and outstanding common stock.
+As of May 10, 2021, our one director who is also a BFG owner beneficially owned an aggregate of 68,270 shares, or approximately 4.7% of our issued and outstanding common stock.
+As of May 10, 2021, this director owned in the aggregate 4.0% of the issued and outstanding membership interest of BFG.
+As of May 10, 2021, BFG owners excluding our director, beneficially owned an aggregate of 491,258 shares or 32.47% of our issued and outstanding common stock.
+Following the completion of this offering, our directors and executive officers will beneficially own approximately % of our outstanding common stock (or underwriters exercise in full their option to purchase additional shares).
+Following the completion of this offering, BFG owners, including those who are also our directors or executive officers, will beneficially own approximately % of our outstanding common stock (or % if the underwriters exercise in full their option to purchase additional shares).
+Following the completion of this offering, our director and executive officer, who is also a BFG owner, will beneficially own approximately % of our outstanding common stock (or % if the underwriters exercise in full their option to purchase additional shares).
+Following the completion of this offering, BFG owners, excluding our director will beneficially own approximately % of our outstanding common stock (or the underwriters exercise in full their option to purchase additional shares).
 Consequently, our executive management, board of directors, and BFG owners may be able to significantly affect the outcome of the election of directors and the potential outcome of other matters submitted to a vote of our shareholders, such as mergers, the sale of substantially all our assets and other extraordinary corporate matters.
 The interests of these insiders could conflict with the interests of our other shareholders, including you.